Stob Ghabhar: Ascents

-Stob Ghabhar can be climbed by strong walkers as part of the complete traverse of the Black Mount range.
+Stob Ghabhar can be climbed as part of the complete traverse of the Black Mount range.
 This classic walk is a long hard journey of 25 km between the Kings House Hotel at the eastern end of Glen Coe and the Inveroran Hotel near Bridge of Orchy, it has 1700 m of vertical ascent and never drops below the 730 m contour.
-Transport can be a problem and needs to be organised at both ends.
-The highlight of the view from the summit is an excellent prospect of Rannoch Moor to the east while the Glen Coe and Etive mountains are well seen to the north and west.
+Transport is consequently difficult.
+The highlight of the view from the summit is a prospect of Rannoch Moor to the east while the Glen Coe and Etive mountains are visible to the north and west.